 When it comes to choosing the lighting, there are three basic elements you should always remember.

-- Number one: Direction of Lights
+- 1: Direction of Lights

-- Number two: Intensity of the Light
+- 2: Intensity of the Light

-- Number three: Quality of your Light
+- 3: Quality of your Light

 No matter what type of lighting you prefer—natural or artificial—these three elements make a big difference in the result.